Flep-Glop/rogue-resident-local/public/images/title/README.md

    - Third cloud layer
    - Static layer positioned over cloud-2

-5. **title-screen-cloud-4.png** (640x360)
+5. **title-screen-purple-abyss.png** (640x360)
-   - Fourth cloud layer (closest to front)
+   - Purple abyss layer (closest to front)
    - Static layer positioned over cloud-3

-6. **title-screen-title.png** (242x85)
+6. **title-screen-title.png** (640x360)
-   - The main "ROGUE RESIDENT" title logo
+   - The main title overlay layer (same size as background for compositing)
-   - Will be positioned in the upper third of the screen
+   - Fades in over the background and cloud layers
-   - Will be scaled appropriately for different screen sizes
+   - Will be scaled uniformly with all other layers

 7. **play-button.png** (178x18 sprite sheet)
    - Row of 2 sprites: [normal state][hover state]